Stats & Training

 Step 3Gengar ✓

-We rate Gengar B-Tier — a solid choice for the right team.
+For X & Y, we rate Gengar B-Tier: a solid option in X & Y for the right team.
 At 500 BST, it fits the sweeper role.
-Base 130 Sp.
-Atk stands out.
+Shadow Ball with Choice Specs is the standard set.

 Cursed Body is the go-to ability for Gengar.
 It has a 30% chance of Disabling any move that hits the Pokémon.
 It's Gengar's only ability.